FirelyTeam/firely-docs-firely-server/setting_up_firely_server/configuration/mongodb/db_mongo_auth.rst

     {
         print("MongoDB admin user already existed and was not altered");
     }

+Alternatively, you can also set up an admin user as part of composing the Docker container (see :ref:`below <configure_mongodb_auth_enable>`).
+This is explained in the `documentation on the mongo container image <https://hub.docker.com/_/mongo>`_.
+This however gives less control over the priviliges assigned to the admin user.

+.. _configure_mongodb_auth_useraccounts:

 Set up user accounts to use with Firely Server
 ----------------------------------------------